WanderingCat27/devdynasty-game/docs/GameEngine/GameEngineSubSections/gui-components.md

 ## Game Window

 The `GameWindow` class in the `Engine` package extends the Java Swing `JFrame` class and just sets up the application window as needed.
 Otherwise, it's pretty uneventful.
 This JFrame does hold the all-important `GamePanel` class, but otherwise it's only job is just to exist.

-Essentially, this is all the `GameWindow` brings up on its own:
+This is all the `GameWindow` brings up on its own:

 ![jframe.png](../../assets/images/jframe.png)